IGP WINES - COUNTRY WINES OF PROVENCE REGION

 IGP (Indication Géographique Protégée) is a European quality standard, created in 1992 to distinguish authentic agricultural products and products related to the particular geographical area in which they were cultivated and correspond to the particular criteria of this designation.

-ROSE WINE DOMAINE DE LA COLOMBE
+ROSE WINE DOMAINE FAZI

 ROSE WINE LES HAUTS PLATEAUX